pkgxdev/pkgx/README.md

 *virtual environments*.
 Our magic works from depths of libc to the heights of the latests fads in CSS precompilers.
 All versions†.
 All platforms‡.

-> † we’re new software, give us time to achieve this promise
+> † We’re new software, give us time to achieve this promise.\
 > ‡ Windows, Raspberry Pi, BeOS, etc. coming soon!

 When you `cd` into a project in your terminal, tea sets up the environment so